RK0429/PyExporter/README.md

 - **Respect `.gitignore` Patterns:** Automatically excludes files and directories based on your `.gitignore` file.
 - **Include Patterns:** Optionally specify an include file to define patterns of files that should always be included.
-- **Hierarchical Structure:** Maintains the folder hierarchy in the output by using relative file paths as headers.
+- **Hierarchical Structure:** Maintains the folder hierarchy in the exported output by using relative file paths as headers.
 - **Customizable Output:** Specify the root directory, output file name, ignore file, and include file.
 - **Handles Non-Text Files:** Gracefully handles non-text or unreadable files by indicating their presence without content.
-- **Jupyter Notebooks:** By default, strips output cells from `.ipynb` files, but you can choose to include them.
+- **Jupyter Notebooks:** By default, strips output cells from `.ipynb` files.
+You can choose to include them, or convert notebooks entirely to `.py` format while omitting all outputs.

 ## Installation